camdagr8/jquery-ratings/README.md

 # jQuery Ratings
-jQuery Rating Plugin that can be configured via data- attributes or JavaScript.
+Plugin that can be configured via data- attributes or JavaScript.
 [See it in action!](http://codepen.io/team/ResourceAmmirati/pen/KNdZWZ)

 [Quick Start](#quick-start) | [Configuration](#configuration) | [Methods](#methods) | [Events](#events)

 # Quick Start
-By default, the plugin will find any elements that have the data-ratings attribute.
+By default, the plugin will find any elements that have the `data-ratings` attribute.

 ```html
 <div>